-- [Narrator] Before we dig in to how to add authentication and authorization to the API it's important to first understand how authentication works over HTTP.
-The terms authentication and authorization are different but closely related and the differences can be confusing.
-As you'll see in a moment we'll talk about the HTTP authorization header when we're really referring to authentication which certainly doesn't help the confusion.
-When I refer to Authentication in this chapter I mean the process of verifying that the user is who they say they are.
+- [Instructor] Before we dig into how to add authentication and authorization to the API, it's important to first understand how authentication works over HTTP.
+The terms authentication and authorization are different, but closely related, and the differences can be confusing.
+As you'll see in a moment, we'll talk about the HTTP authorization header when we're really referring to authentication, which certainly doesn't help the confusion.
+When I refer to authentication in this chapter, I mean the process of verifying that the user is who they say they are.
 An example of this would be submitting your username and password to log in to a website.

-This is different than authorization which means checking whether a particular user or client has the permissions to do something in the system.
-An example in the Landing Hotel API would be that guests at the hotel have permission to see their own booking resources but they can't see other guest's bookings.
-An administrator account however would be authorized to get any booking.
-As a rough rule of thumb you can think of authentication as making sure someone is logged in and authorization as what they're allowed to do.
-So far all the requests that we've made to our API have been unauthenticated requests.
+This is different than authorization, which means checking whether a particular user or client has the permissions to do something in the system.
+An example in the Landon Hotel API would be that guests at the hotel have permission to see their own booking resources, but they can't see other guests' bookings.
+An administrator account, however, would be authorized to get any booking.
+As a rough rule of thumb, you can think of authentication as making sure someone is logged in and authorization as what they're allowed to do.
+So far, all the requests that we've made to our API have been unauthenticated requests.

-Another scheme that's common with APIs and web apps is Bearer authentication.
-Instead of sending the password or API credentials on every request the client first gets a token from the server.
+Because of this, HTTPS is mandatory if you're using basic auth.
+Another scheme that's common with APIs and web apps is bearer authentication.
+Instead of sending the password or API credentials on every request, the client first gets a token from the server.
 The token is then attached to requests to authenticate them.
-The token is only valid for a limited time so eventually the client will need to go back to the server to get a fresh token.
+The token is only valid for a limited time, so eventually the client will need to go back to the server to get a fresh token.
 Digest authentication is a less common scheme that provides some extra security.
-With Digest authentication a hash is computed from the client's credentials and some other pieces of the request like the headers, timestamp, request payload, etc.
+With digest authentication, a hash is computed from the client's credentials and some other pieces of the request, like the headers, time stamp, request payload, et cetera.

-This hash is sent in the authorization header and the server tries to recompute the same hash on the other side using their incoming request data.
-This hash is sent in the authorization header and the server tries to recompute the hash on the other side using the incoming request data.
-If the hash's match the server knows the request has not been tampered with.
-So which authentication scheme makes the most sense for our restful API?
-We'll compare the pros and cons in our next video.
+This hash is sent in the authorization header, and the server tries to recompute the hash on the other side using the incoming request data.
+If the hash is matched, the server knows the request has not been tampered with.
+So which authentication scheme makes the most sense for a RESTful API?
+We'll compare the pros and cons in the next video.

 - Returning JSON